wtrettien/manicule/README.md

 *index* should begin at 1 and increase for each page.

+The names of the categories are mapped to colors; if the category names change or new categories are added, update the color mapping here: https://github.com/lizadaly/used-books-reader/blob/master/app/utils/metadata.js#L8

 `structure.xml` constains information about the binding structure of the work, including which pages are conjoined or inserted.

 ### The tour